-- o go missing and are subsequently found in areas away from their home; - o have been the victim or perpetrator of serious violence (e.g. knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - o are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'traphouse or cuckooing' or hotel room where there is drug activity; - o we a 'debt bond' to their exploiters; - o have their bank accounts used to facilitate drug dealing.
+- go missing and are subsequently found in areas away from their home - have been the victim or perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity - owe a 'debt bond' to their exploiters - have their bank accounts used to facilitate drug dealing.

-Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office.
+Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office and The Children's Society County Lines Toolkit For Professionals